RyanMouraBrocco/DistributedComputing_DistributedDataServer/README.md

 └───shared
         auth_middleware.py
         http_utils.py
+        log_repository.py
 ```
-Here has a shared utils files like a middleware to authentication by fixed keys (used by data server and business server) and a http requests and validation util file (used by client and business server)
+Here has a shared utils files like a middleware to authentication by fixed keys (used by data server and business server) and a http requests and validation util file (used by client and business server) and log repository (used by data server and business server)

 # To Run